balenaltd/handbook/Standard-Sales-Demo.md

 Once you have cloned this project, you can use these scripts to combine the various devices into the microBeastGlobal application or split them up into their regional applications, like so:

+NB: On certain browsers, including Chrome, you may see this message when attempting to obtain the video feed: "No compatible source was found for this media."
+You need to make an exception for the Nest cam:
+Settings->Advanced Settings->Privacy->Content Settings->Flash->Manage Exceptions.
+Then add the exception [*.]nest.com

 ```
 # combine the devices into one global application:
 ./combine.sh